LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

-She once supported her family with her cosmetic business before pursuing her long term dream of becoming a senior Nurse as she really looks like one below.
+She once supported her family with her cosmetic business before pursuing her long-term dream of becoming a senior Nurse as she really looks like one below.

 Deisy is Ronaldinho’s one and only favourite sister who is stuck with him for life.
-The level of support Deisy have pledged to give his brother is limitless and unconditional.
+The level of support Deisy has pledged to give his brother is limitless and unconditional.
 She takes charge and coordinates all press activities for her brother.

 Ronaldinho Biography Facts – The Big Brother Effect:

-Ronaldinho’s brother Roberto de Assis Moreira is 10 years his senior.
+To start with, Ronaldinho’s brother Roberto de Assis Moreira is 10 years his senior.
 Although he is predominantly known for his intelligence in managing his younger brother’s (Ronaldinho) illustrious career.